|

 the little ponies from this great land...

 And tell them to prance and go round and round, and add to that a great sounding sound.
+Give lights of magic, imitating the sun ! ! !

 and set it up sprightly and offer to one . . .